 - Right-click on the main requirement

 - Save as word, excel, or other templates.

 Note: Only individual tests can be exported.
 No parent-child export is possible.

 - Select a child group.

-- Right click and save in excel or other format.
+- Right-click and save in excel or another format.

 - Defects Tab:

 - Export all or selected defects.

 - Save them in an excel sheet or any other format.